opticsfoundry/OpticsFoundry_Sequencer_MZ/README.md

 Clone this repository into the path
 C:\AQuRA\

-It's easier to use this specific path than trying to adjust the project to a different one.
-The paths of the Vitis project can be adjusted relatively easily.
-Adjusting the Vivado project paths takes more effort.
-To recreate and flash the firmware you only need the Vitis project.
+For Vitis, it's easier to use this specific path than trying to adjust the project to a different one.

 ## To create the MicroZed firmware